 It can be hard when you’re in a relationship with someone who is financially irresponsible, but you have to remember that it is your responsibility as well.
 It may not seem like it, but everything they do affects your finances.

 10) Start by looking at your finances as a team

-Open up a joint account that’s separate from any individual accounts you might have.
-Discuss your personal finances with each other.
-If there are any assets or debts that belong solely to one of you, work with them on what you’ll do with those in the event of a divorce.
-Finally, make sure that someone is taking care of your day-to-day financial tasks, so you don’t have to worry about it while trying to maintain a healthy marriage!
+Open up a joint account separate from any individual accounts you might have.
+Discuss your finances with each other.
+If any assets or debts belong solely to one of you, work with them on what you’ll do with those in the event of a divorce.
+Finally, make sure that someone is taking care of your day-to-day financial tasks so you don’t have to worry about it while trying to maintain a healthy marriage!

 Additional Advice for Married Couples on Financial Planning

-Determine how much money you need before moving forward with any other financial decision like buying a house or investing your savings.
+- Determine how much money you need before making other financial decisions, like buying a house or investing your savings.
 Remember that being proactive will help avoid surprises later on!

 For many couples, financial decisions are an area of disagreement.
-This can be exacerbated by the fact that each spouse may want different things or may have different levels of risk tolerance.
+This can be exacerbated by the fact that each spouse may want different things or have different risk tolerance levels.

-Regardless of your preferences or needs, it’s important that you sit down with your partner to discuss what you want out of life so that your financial needs can be met in a way that works for both spouses.
+Regardless of your preferences or needs, you must sit down with your partner to discuss what you want out of life so that your financial needs can be met in a way that works for both spouses.

 – The Importance of Money in a Relationship (From Experts)